Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/nexah_ieee9/README.md

 NEXAH answers:

-> "Where are we in the stability field — and how can we navigate it?"
+> "Where are we in the stability field — and how can we navigate it safely?"

 ---

 ## 🧱 Pipeline Architecture

-Simulation → Features → Manifold → Overlay → Prediction → Policy → Adaptive Control → System Evolution
+Simulation → Features → Manifold → Overlay → Prediction → Policy → Adaptive Control → Field Navigation

 ---